Skip to main content

 Clinical and preclinical data support this model.
 Studies in GH-deficient animal models demonstrate that GH therapy can rescue impaired spermatogenesis, improving sperm concentration and motility.
 More relevant to our discussion are the studies in men with idiopathic infertility.

-One prospective study involving men with normogonadotropic idiopathic oligoasthenospermia (low and motility with normal gonadotropin levels) found that six months of low-dose growth hormone administration resulted in significant improvements in semen volume and sperm count.
+One prospective study involving men with normogonadotropic idiopathic oligoasthenospermia (low sperm count and motility with normal gonadotropin levels) found that six months of low-dose growth hormone administration resulted in significant improvements in semen volume and sperm count.

 The most pronounced improvements were seen in the first three months, coinciding with the time it takes for a new cohort of sperm to develop under the influence of the enhanced hormonal milieu.
 This provides clinical evidence that augmenting the GH/IGF-1 axis can be beneficial even when the primary HPG axis appears normal.